danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="bots.getBotCommands.html" name="bots.getBotCommands">Obtain a list of bot commands for the specified bot scope and language code: bots.getBotCommands</a>

+* <a href="messages.getEmojiKeywordsLanguages.html" name="messages.getEmojiKeywordsLanguages">Obtain a list of related languages that must be used when fetching emoji keyword lists »: messages.getEmojiKeywordsLanguages</a>

 * <a href="messages.getAvailableReactions.html" name="messages.getAvailableReactions">Obtain available message reactions »: messages.getAvailableReactions</a>

 * <a href="account.getPassword.html" name="account.getPassword">Obtain configuration for two-factor authorization with password: account.getPassword</a>

+* <a href="chatlists.checkChatlistInvite.html" name="chatlists.checkChatlistInvite">Obtain information about a chat folder deep link »: chatlists.checkChatlistInvite</a>

+* <a href="messages.getBotApp.html" name="messages.getBotApp">Obtain information about a named bot web app: messages.getBotApp</a>

+* <a href="contacts.importContactToken.html" name="contacts.importContactToken">Obtain user info from a temporary profile link: contacts.importContactToken</a>

 * <a href="stats.getMessagePublicForwards.html" name="stats.getMessagePublicForwards">Obtains a list of messages, indicating to which other public channels was a channel message forwarded.  : stats.getMessagePublicForwards</a>